Timothy Sejba

-Timothy A. Sejba (born March 7, 1972) is a United States Space Force brigadier general who serves as the program executive officer for both the Space Domain Awareness and Combat Power (SDACP); and Battle Management, Command, Control, and Communications (BMC3) directorates.
-He has also served as acting director of the Space Rapid Capabilities Office from 2018 to 2019.
+Timothy Alan Sejba (born March 7, 1972) is a United States Space Force major general who serves as the special assistant to the vice chief of space operations.
+He previously served as the commander of Space Training and Readiness Command.
+He has also served as program executive officer for both the Space Domain Awareness and Combat Power (SDACP); and Battle Management, Command, Control, and Communications (BMC3) directorates and acting director of the Space Rapid Capabilities Office from 2018 to 2019.

 In January 2021, Sejba was nominated for promotion to brigadier general in the United States Air Force and his nomination was confirmed, but in June 2021, he was nominated for transfer to the Space Force as a colonel.
 In December 2021, he was again nominated for promotion to brigadier general, this time in the Space Force, and was promoted on December 21, 2021, a week after his confirmation.

+In July 2023, Sejba was nominated for promotion to major general.